 Being the daughter of King Himavat (King of Mountains/Himalaya), her name became Parvati meaning ‘daughter of the mountain.’
-Generally represented as a caring and gentle form of mother, she is the goddess of fertility, love, marriage, and adherence with divine strength and supremacy.
+Generally represented as a caring and gentle form of mother, she is the goddess of fertility, love, marriage, and adherence to divine strength and supremacy.

 Goddess Parvati is expressed in many roles, forms, moods, epithets, and characteristics, and each of her forms is worshipped as an individual goddess.
 There are more than 100 names given to her for her roles in Hindu stories.
 Despite that, as a goddess Lalita or Lalita Maha Tripura Sundari (one of the 10 Mahavidyas), Parvati contains her 1000 other names listed in Lalita Sahasranama (text from Brahmanda Purana).
 Goddess represents the wide range of what women can do for society and her family.

 Parvati is the consort of Lord Shiva and the mother of Hindu Gods, Ganesha, Kumar/Kartikeya, and Ashokasundari.
-Puranas also depicts her as a sister of Lord Vishnu.
-In Shaivism, worshipping Shiva without goddess Parvati is seen as a useless act as Parvati is the divine energy of Shiva and vice versa.
+Puranas also depict her as a sister of Lord Vishnu.
+In Shaivism, worshipping Shiva without the goddess Parvati is seen as a useless act as Parvati is the divine energy of Shiva and vice versa.
 Without Shiva, there is no Shakti, and without Shakti, there is no Shiva.

 Besides the unfathomable power and tales related to the goddess, here are some of the few facts about the goddess Parvati: